junyeopN/blog/docs/ffxivsimhelperen/userguideen.md

 ![input3](../../images/ffxivsimhelperguide13.png)

 * !!!
-The simulation rotation sample doesn't take into account kill time, so it goes with the most general rotation.
-In the log I cast Raiton 22 times because I knew the fight won't give another burst window and used my last two charges of Raiton as soon as they were ready.
-SimHelper doesn't know that, so it pools the two Raitons so that it can use it at the 10-minute burst window.
+Since the simulation operates a standardized cycle, it is difficult to optimize burst skills according to the duration of the combat.

 # User Guide 3.
 Optimize Your Current Gearset
+---

-As mentioned above, in the early weeks of savage there's a huge difference in gear progression between players.
+As mentioned above, in the early weeks of savage there is a huge difference in gear progression between players.

-SimHelper can help find the best setting "for your current gear status" so that you can be as sharp as possible every week.
+Even in such situations, SimHelper can help find the best setting **for your current gear status.**

-## Scenario
-It's week 2 of Savage, so you collected 900 tomes - **you want to decide whether to buy a tome chest or legs.**
+## Example for Optimizing Gearset
+---
+Let's say that a player collected 900 tomes in the second week of Savage - What should he buy with the tome? **Chest or legs?**

-1) Go to "Gear Compare"
+1) Go to **"Gear Compare"**

 ![gc](../../images/ffxivsimhelperguide15.png)

-2) Input one gearset as the state you will be after you buy the tome chest, and the other as the state you will be after you buy the legs and simulate in any party composition.
+2) Input the gearset with the tome chest, and the other with the legs then simulate in any party combination.

 ![gearcompare](../../images/ffxivsimhelperguide14.png)

-3) SimHelper proves buying legs is the better choice, which was the safer bet since our chest was an ornate one with 5 54-materia slots.
+3) Check the results..

 ![gearcompare](../../images/ffxivsimhelperguide16.png)

+We can see that **changing the legs are better** since the chest was an ornate one with 5 54-materia slots

-4) So you buy the legs.
-Now you wonder what materia you should meld to get the best output.
-Go to "Stat Weights" and simulate your gearset without melding the legs.
+4) To find the best fit for the materia, go to **"Stat Weights"** and simulate your gearset without selecting any materias for the legs.

 ![statcompare](../../images/ffxivsimhelperguide17.png)

-5) Stat Weights Result says Critical Strike is the best option.
-Meld both slot with Critical Strike. (the 0.89 value of Critical Strike means **your RDPS is expected to increase by 0.89 for every Critical Strike stat point you obtain.**)
+5) Stat Weights result says critical strike is the best option.
+Select both slot with Critical Strike.

+  (0.89 value of critical strike means **your RDPS is expected to increase by 0.89 for every Critical Strike stat point you obtain.**)

 ![statcompare2](../../images/ffxivsimhelperguide18.png)

-* !!! **It is recommended leave only a few slots open when running Stat Weights, since substat's efficiency changes depending on how much of that stat you have already.**
+* !!! **It is recommended to have only few slots empty when running Stat Weights, since substat's efficiency changes depending on the amount of stat you have already.**

 # User Guide 4.
 Find the Best Composition for Parsing
+---

-We all know buff jobs like DNC and NIN's performance rely heavily on party composition.
-FFXIV SimHelper can help you visualize exactly how much the difference is.
+We all know buff jobs like DNC and Ninja's performance rely heavily on party composition.

+FFXIV SimHelper can help you visualize the exact difference of it.

-1) Use "Best Partner" to find jobs that contribute the most to your buffs.
+1) Click **"Best Partner"** to find jobs that contribute the most to your buffs.

 ![bestpartner](../../images/ffxivsimhelperguide19.png)